Growing Support for Sound Money Rankles Fed Apologists

-One assumption is clearly wrong.
+One assumption is wrong.
 The entire spectrum is not represented.
 None of today's prominent Austrian school economists are included on the panel.
 You won't find names like Mark Skousen, Hans-Herman Hoppe, Robert Murphy, or Joseph Salerno.
-But you will find Barry Eichengreen, who has criticized the Fed for not being interventionist enough, and Austan Goulsbee, who served as chief on Obama's Council of Economic Advisors.
+But you will find Barry Eichengreen, who has criticized the Fed for not being interventionist enough, and Austan Goulsbee, who served as chief of Obama's Council of Economic Advisors.

-Lots of people, not just economists, wonder if the Fed's promise to foster higher prices forever is really working out for ordinary folks.
+Lots of people, not just economists, wonder if the Fed's promise to foster higher prices forever is working out for ordinary folks.
 Millions of Americans stand to get hurt by unlimited borrowing and money creation.

 Following Nixon's final abandonment of gold redeemability in 1971, all restraint vanished.

 That is why presidential candidates talk about reforms.
 Last week, a 53-44 majority of senators voted for the Audit the Fed bill.
-It wasn't enough to defeat the Democratic filibuster, but clearly frustration with the status quo is widespread.
+It wasn't enough to defeat the Democratic filibuster, but clearly, frustration with the status quo is widespread.

-Proponents of unlimited money creation and politburo style management of our currency and markets are the true wingnuts.
+Proponents of unlimited money creation and politburo-style management of our currency and markets are the true wingnuts.

 False Claim #2: A gold standard favors the wealthy, at the expense of everyone else.

 Hiltzik tells us “As far back as the 19th century, it was well understood that the 'stability' provided by linking currencies and exchange rates to a fixed value of gold benefited only one economic class – creditors...”
-In other words bankers and the wealthy, people in a position to loan money, supported gold.
+In other words, bankers and the wealthy, people in a position to loan money, supported gold.
 The move to fiat currency benefitted everyone else.

-Apparently Hiltzik isn't familiar with the origins of the Federal Reserve.
+Hiltzik isn't familiar with the origins of the Federal Reserve.
 It is privately held by the largest banks (i.e. lenders) in the United States.
 It was devised, in secret, by the most prominent bankers and politicians of the early 20th century, and they certainly didn't do it to help the poor.
 They did it to help themselves.

 Since the formation of the Federal Reserve, the banking sector quadrupled as a percentage of GDP.
 Meanwhile, the wealth gap has been growing, and that trend accelerated dramatically about the time Nixon closed the gold window.

 The current system is an unmitigated disaster for virtually everyone outside of Washington DC and Wall Street.
-Consider the following charts from Zerohedge detailing just how awful the recent trillions of dollars in money creation and unlimited expansion in government has been for Americans at large:
+Consider the following charts from Zerohedge detailing just how awful the recent trillions of dollars in money creation and unlimited expansion in government have been for Americans at large:

 Since Hiltzik seems to care about the common man, he should join the large and growing movement of people who want a return to sound money.
 The idea is so right for these times.